Vendicated/Vencord/src/plugins/questify/README.md

         - Nothing — Do nothing.
 3. Fetching Quests
     - Configure how often to fetch Quests from Discord and set up alerts for new Quests.
-    - By default, Discord only fetches quests on load and when visiting the Quests page.
+    - By default, Discord only fetches Quests on load and when visiting the Quests page.
 This means that without a fetch interval defined below, this plugin will become unaware of new Quests added throughout the day.
     - This relies on the Quest Button being enabled and set to either `Unclaimed`, or set to `Always` with unclaimed `Pill`, `Badge`, or `Both` indicators enabled.
 Otherwise, there is no reason to periodically fetch Quests.
     - Also, if `Fetching Quests` is blocked in the `Quest Features` setting, this will not work.
     - Fetch Interval